gno/LetsTarJson/README.md

 JSON tar.

-Been getting intimate with daemontools as of late.
+I've Been getting intimate with daemontools as of late.
 The part of djb's mental model that's left the greatest impression on me is the treatment of directories as key value stores.

+Also, I'm working on a json validator that keeps it's test suite on in files, as portable things like bourne shell handle files well.

-json_to_tar.c reads an json value (which must be an object) and serializes it in tar format.
+json_to_tar.c reads a JSON value (which must be an object) and spits out a tarball.

-to_json.c iterates a directory hierarchy and spits out a json object.
+to_json.c traverses a directory and spits out a json object.

-Files containing valid json are wrapped in 1 element arrays, to avoid heavyweight escaping.
+Files containing valid json are marked as such by wrapping them in arrays (i.e. arrays are used as literal markers).
+Other files are represented as strings.

-With the json->tar transformation, GNU's --xform acts as a poor man's jquery.
+With the json->tar transformation, GNU tar's --xform acts as a poor man's jquery.

-json_to_tar < f2.js | gtar tvf --xform s,schema/
+json_to_tar < f2.js | gtar tvf --xform s,schema/\(.*\),\1/schema/ --show-transformed-names

 You'll need yajl to use this.

 Feedback welcome!

+gno@8kb.net

+bye now.